Harri Webb: Return to Wales

-While in Merthyr Tydfil, Webb lived in the squat Garth Newydd, an old house that had been given to the town during the Depression, and subsequently seemingly belonged to nobody; when Webb first moved in it was occupied by a group of pacifists.
-He lived in the house with Meic Stephens and others, and it became almost a nationalist commune, broadcasting the 'Free Wales' pirate radio station.
+While in Merthyr Tydfil, Webb lived in the squat Garth Newydd, an old house that had been given to the town during the Great Depression, and subsequently seemingly belonged to nobody; when Webb first moved in it was occupied by a group of pacifists.
+He lived in the house with Meic Stephens and others, which became something of a nationalist commune, from where the Free Wales pirate radio station was broadcast.
+Webb became a well-connected figure within Plaid Cymru and even served as a policy adviser to Mudiad Amddiffyn Cymru (MAC), at one point offering John Barnard Jenkins the opportunity to establish formal links between the militant group and the Breton Liberation Front.